In Exercises 35–40, convert each angle in radians to degrees. Rou... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 35–40, convert each angle in radians to degrees.
-Round to two decimal places. 𝜋/13 radians
+Round to two decimal places. -4.8 radians

 Verified Solution